10 Golden rules for measuring procurement savings

 7. Be accurate, but don’t seek perfection.

 As a balance to rule 6, don’t be tempted to take things too far.
 It can be easy to want to take savings accuracy to the nth degree.
 This might be possible in some instances, depending on technology and particularly on direct materials, but in many cases it’s simply not realistic to be 100% accurate across the board.
 Make a judgement call on effort vs return.
-With a robust process and the right tools, the high 90%s should be easily achievable.
+With a robust process and the right tools, accuracy in the high 90%s should be easily achievable.

 8. Don’t forget the increases.

 We all love declaring our cost reductions, but how many of us like to admit our increases?
 It’s a fact of life that these sometimes happen and we can’t completely avoid them no matter how careful we are.
 If we forget to include these and measure them we only see a distorted picture.
+We also introduce a disconnect between our reported numbers and what our colleagues in Finance are seeing and lose credibility.

 9. Have a clear governance process.